 The factor 1/(TC BC) = 1 is applicable for a simple pulse radar.

 Receiver selectivity

 In order to determine if the receiver selectivity follows the required mask, a disturbance test signal level at MDS level plus the required attenuation shall be applied at the receiver RF front end.

+The detection threshold shall be adjusted such that the False Alarm Rate (FAR) corresponds to a PFA of 10-3.
+The attenuation on the interfering test signal shall be increased until an increase of the False Alarm Rate is noticed.

 Disturbing Test Signal

 The disturbance signal shall be a sinusoidal pulsed signal with pulse duration of 1 µs and a pulse repetition frequency of 1 kHz.

+NOTE: The bandwidth of the CW generator must be considered in order to avoid that the quality of interfering signal would impact on the results.

 Maximum Level of Disturbing Signal